bswck/autorefine/README.md

 - `autorefine plan` → create a delivery plan (like in the issue above),
 - `autorefine autopilot` → apply automatic fixes and commit them in reviewable and git-bisectable chunks with meaningful descriptions,
 - `autorefine audit` → ensure there are no security violations,
-- `autorefine troubleshoot` → using the configured auditing routine, `git bisect` to find out what fix went wrong, describe the problem,
+- `autorefine troubleshoot` → using the configured auditing task, `git bisect` to find out what fix went wrong, describe the problem,
 - leave the rest for manual work,
 - `autorefine finalize` → create a PR (like https://github.com/CERT-Polska/malduck/issues/111) with a detailed description of the changes and a link to the roadmap, delivery plan and all commits.